 Frequently Asked Questions About The Sonifier®

-A. Microtips are designed to be used in small containers and are therefore quite thin.
-This smaller dimensional cross-section makes them more susceptable to stress cracking at higher amplitudes.
+Microtips are designed to be used in small containers and are therefore quite thin.
+This smaller dimensional cross-section makes them more susceptible to stress cracking at higher amplitudes.

 A "booster" is a device which is inserted between the converter and the horn.
 It mechanically increases the horn amplitude by some factor.
 They are typically used in difficult applications or flow-through applications where exposure time is very limited.

-A. The greatest difficulty with processing small samples is providing good horn/sample contact.
+The greatest difficulty with processing small samples is providing good horn/sample contact.
 This can be improved by using a process container with a conical bottom.
 This increases liquid depth for easier horn tip immersion without increasing liquid volume.
 The bottom of an Eppendorf cell is often used for this purpose.
-A 3/32″ or 1/8″ microtip should be used and care should be exercised to not touch the side of the container with the horn.
+A 3/32" or 1/8" microtip should be used and care should be exercised to not touch the side of the container with the horn.